-Street trees are planned as shown on the Preliminary Landscape Plan in Exhibit A. These trees are intended to comply with SRC chapter 86, as applicable.
+Response: Street trees are planned along 40th Place SE as shown on the Preliminary Landscape Plan in Exhibit A. These trees are intended to comply with SRC chapter 86, as applicable.
 This standard is met.

 IV.
 Conclusion

 The required findings have been made and this written narrative and accompanying documentation demonstrate the application is consistent with the applicable provisions of the Salem Revised Code.
 The evidence in the record is substantial and the City can rely upon this information to approve the application.